The world's favourite flower

-Step into this garden in June, and be carried back in time by the fragrance and soft colours of the world’s favourite flower.
+Step into the Hatley Park rose garden in June and delight in the fragrance and colours of the world’s favourite flower.

 Based on a plan by Brett and Hall Landscape Architects, the rose garden includes pathways in concentric rings surrounding a sundial.

 Climbing and rambling roses adorn a pergola on the perimeter.

 Among the climbing roses, you'll find Étoile de Hollande, with deep crimson blooms; Narrow Water, a Musk rose whose garlands of fragrant flowers drape the pergola; and Veilchenblau, a small mauve-purple rose that weaves in around a silvery Cardoon.